akihirao/Traja_GRASDi/README.md

 ## Reference genome and the sequencing data
-Genome assembly of <i>Trachurus japonicus</i> developed by Dr. Atushi Fujiwara (Fisheries Research Agency, Japan) was deposited at DDBJ/ENA/GenBank under the accession AP029620-AP031217.
+The genome assembly of <i>Trachurus japonicus</i> developed by Dr. Atushi Fujiwara (Fisheries Research Agency, Japan) was deposited at DDBJ/ENA/GenBank under the accession AP029620-AP031217.
 The raw sequencing data were deposited into the DNA Data Bank of Japan Sequence Read Archive with the accession number DRA012187 and DRA012219.